Top

 They must also meet one of the following:

-• have been granted or be being granted at the same time as the applicant, leave as the partner of a member of HM Forces under Paragraphs 23, 27, 28, 32 of Appendix Armed Forces
+• Their other parent must have been granted leave or be being granted at the same time as the applicant, on the same route (HM Forces); or

 Child applicants over the age of 18

-Children of serving members of HM Forces who are aged 18 or over will only qualify under the armed forces rules for leave to enter, remain or settlement in the UK if they last held leave as the child of a member of HM Forces under Appendix Armed Forces or paragraph 276AH of the Immigration Rules.
+Children of serving members of HM Forces who are aged 18 or over will only qualify under the armed forces rules for leave to remain or settlement in the UK if they last held leave as the child of a member of HM Forces under Appendix Armed Forces (before April 11 2024) or Appendix HM Forces after Aprill 11 2024.

 Documents Required to Support the Application